kyang5/coursedescriptions/source/courses/comp335.rst

 Outcomes
 ----------------------------
-An understanding of the role of formal methods in the construction of software systems; proficiency in representative methods and tools, such as UML and ESC.
+An understanding of the role of formal methods in the construction of software systems; proficiency in the representative methods and tools, such as UML and ESC.

 Syllabi